 “I’m going to turn and keep going.
 I would suggest you follow me.”

 I started walking again, and I turned my head slightly to listen.
-When I heard Abby dragging her feet behind me, I picked up speed.
+When I heard her dragging her feet behind me, I kept going.

 Then the begging started.
 Pouting.
 Tears.